andrewt0301/hse-acos-course/docs/part2os/02_C/debugger.md

 No breakpoints or watchpoints.
 ```

-* `bt` — show ''backtrace'', stack of functions call
+* `bt` — show "backtrace", stack of functions call
 * `c` — continue
 * `delete №` — delete breakpoint №
 * also `u` — execute code until block or function ends
-* also there are ''watchpoints'' — program stops after a variable or expression changed
+* also there are "watchpoints" — program stops after a variable or expression changed

 ### Other debuggers